Mechatronics Engineer · Robotics · Data · Embedded Systems

 Sensor-based wearable prototype detecting early signs of Parkinson's disease using grip strength and finger-tapping clinical tests.

-AWS Data Lake architecture diagram
+AWS Data Lake architecture

 AWSApache SparkDelta LakePythonSQL